kinode-dao/kinode-book/src/my_first_app/chapter_2.md

 }
 ```

-Every Uqbar process written in Rust will need code that does the same thing as the above.
+Every Nectar process written in Rust will need code that does the same thing as the above.
 The `Address` parameter tells our process what its globally-unique name is.
 (TODO: link to docs)

 Let's fill out the init function with code that will stop it from exiting immediately.